ubikwitous/ELCA-video-rename-script/README.md

 ## 🧠 How It Works

 1. The script reads the **last modified date** of each `.mp4` file.
-2. It looks up the corresponding **liturgical title** from the CSV.
+2. It looks up the corresponding **PrimaryLiturgicalTitle** from the CSV.
 3. It renames the file using this format:
-    YYYY-MM-DD Liturgical Title.mp4
+    YYYY-MM-DD PrimaryLiturgicalTitle.mp4
 5. If multiple files exist for the same date, it appends `-A`, `-B`, etc.:
     2025-04-13 Fourth Sunday of Easter.mp4
     2025-04-13 Fourth Sunday of Easter-A.mp4